Powerhorse 11050 (Discontinued)

 Zoom on the Powerhorse 11050

-In a few words, the Powerhorse 11050 is a powerful portable generator perfectly suited for:
+In a nutshell, the Powerhorse 11050 is a powerful portable generator mostly geared towards:

 - Homeowners who want to be sure of their ability to power their fridges, cooking tools, heating and lighting equipment during power failures